Emergency Dentist Cambridge

 Are Swollen Gums an Emergency?

 Swollen gums are a common symptom of gum disease, so it definitely shouldn’t be ignored.
 When you call to schedule an appointment, a helpful member of our team will learn more about your symptoms, including how long you’ve been experiencing them and if they are affecting your ability to chew.
-From there, they can determine how urgent the situation is and if a same-day visit is necessary.
+From there, we can determine how urgent the situation is and if a same-day visit is necessary.

 Should I Visit the Emergency Room First for Dental Emergencies?